Proto-Afroasiatic language

-There are nonetheless some items of agreement and reconstructed vocabulary.
+Nonetheless, there are some items of agreement and reconstructed vocabulary.
 Most scholars agree that Proto-Afroasiatic nouns had grammatical gender, at least two and possibly three grammatical numbers (singular, plural, and possibly dual), as well as a case system with at least two cases.
 Proto-Afroasiatic may have had marked nominative or ergative-absolutive alignment.
 A deverbal derivational prefix *mV- is also widely reconstructed.
 While there is disagreement about the forms of the PAA personal pronouns, there is agreement that there were independent and "bound" (unstressed, clitic) forms.
 There is also agreement that a widespread demonstrative pattern of n = masculine and plural, t= feminine goes back to PAA, as well as about the existence of an interrogative pronoun *mV, which may not have distinguished animacy.
 There is some agreement that the PAA verb had two or possibly three basic forms, though there is disagreement about what those forms were and what tenses, aspects, or moods they expressed.
 There is also widespread agreement that there were possibly two sets of conjugational affixes (prefixes and suffixes) used for different purposes.
 Additionally, the importance of verbal gemination and reduplication and the existence of three derivational affixes, especially of a causative -*s-, are commonly reconstructed.
 A numeral system cannot be reconstructed, although numerous PAA numerals and cognate sets from 1 to 9 have been proposed.